 Hands up who likes paperwork!

-WooCommerce, as one of the leading e-commerce tools has made great inroads in to the e-commerce arena, ensuring that these critical tasks are taken into account when you set up your business.
-Woo Invoice Pro is just one of the tools designed to cover all of your bases legally and creates a seamless flow from ordering to delivery.
+WooCommerce, as one of the leading e-commerce tools, has made great inroads into the e-commerce arena, ensuring that these critical tasks are taken into account when you set up your business.
+Chalan Pro is just one of the tools designed to legally cover all of your bases and create a seamless flow from ordering to delivery.

 What makes an invoice so important to a business?

 Firstly, this very common accounting document is a legal document.
 It is a reflection of the transaction between you and the buyer of your product or service.

 If the buyer wants to claim some sort of deduction like VAT or tax, they will require an invoice from you in order to do so.

 As you may be selling into different regions with varying tax laws, it is essential that you include the required minimum information on the invoice.

 Here are some pieces of information you need to include on your invoice.

 Making absolutely sure that the document is not misconstrued for anything else and is in fact an official invoice, you should display this prominently at the top of the page.